Database, Tables, Views, and Indexes

 CREATE VIEW creates a new view in the current database or replaces an existing view.
 For view creation, the name of the view must be distinct from the name of any existing views in the database.

-To create a view, you must have both the CREATE VIEW privilege for the current database and the SELECT privilege on all referenced tables and views in the query.
+To create a view, you must have both the CREATE VIEW privilege for the current database and the SELECT privilege on all directly referenced tables and views in the query.

 Syntax